 If you have questions about what the date of separation is in your case, it is important that you discuss your rights with an experienced family law attorney.

-At the Law Offices of Nancy J. Bickford, we consistently deal with complex property issues and our team can provide you with the caring and outstanding legal counsel you need and deserve.
+At Bickford Blado & Botros, we consistently deal with complex property issues and our team can provide you with the caring and outstanding legal counsel you need and deserve.
 Don’t settle for less when determining your rights.
 Nancy J. Bickford is the only Certified Family Law Specialist (CFLS) in San Diego County who is also a licensed Certified Public Accountant (CPA) with a Master of Business Administration (MBA).
 Don’t settle for less when determining your rights.
 Call 858-793-8884 in Del Mar, Carmel Valley, North County or San Diego.